 The Taobao platform is one of the best symbols of e-commerce in China.
 It has become a reflex for Chinese people to make a purchase when they are on the site.

 There are, however, a number of obstacles.
 Online sellers of foreign goods have struggled to get them to customers in a timely manner.
 For now, sellers can have the goods shipped directly from manufacturers.
 Also, problems concerning customs clearance and creating a refund policy need to be addressed.

 In China, brand reputation is an important criterion.
 You have to do everything to always have a good image alongside Chinese customers.
 If you lose your reputation, you will lose everything.
 You need to make sure that you get good comments for your spirit brand on forums, social media, and other websites.
 Chinese consumers only trust brands that have good comments and recommendations from friends or family and on media platforms.
 Don’t hesitate to engage a digital marketing agency that can help you to keep a good image and avoid all bad comments about your brand.

 To gain visibility and e-reputation, it is crucial to encourage positive word-of-mouth.
 KOL can help you.
 The Key Opinion Leaders (KOL) are social media users who succeeded to make a lot of traffic on their accounts and became famous.
 Chinese consumers idolize KOLs, trust them more than brands.
 Some KOLs have millions of fans.
 They are really good to influence the mass population.
 You can influence spirits, lovers, using KOLs as intermediaries.
 Through them, you are able to reach your target group.
 In other words, intermediaries can be a great asset in selling your imported spirits to Chinese consumers.

-Invest in online advertising and create quality content will help you developing your e-reputation.
-Finally, measure results to improve your performances.
+Investing in online advertising and creating quality content will help you develop your e-reputation.
+Finally, measure results to improve your performance.